Amardhoj/Amardhoj/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Python
+Python, Django
 - 🌱 I’m currently learning ...
-Django
+Javascript
 - 👯 I’m looking to collaborate on ...
-Django
+Javascript
 - 🤔 I’m looking for help with ...
 AWS, Azure
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... amarrai10@hotmail.com